mitin001/blog/2025/09/26/reddit_my_new_hobby_watching_ai_slowly_drive_microsoft.md

 > It's challenging and tedious because it needs to be.
 The hard work that was originally skipped can't be circumvented by starting over—it needs to just get done.
 In software we have the luxury of replacing one part at a time until the whole thing is better.

-## Should you give into the AI craze?
+## Should you give in to the AI craze?

 No, AI comes with massive technical debt.
 It will bury your product and company in it.
 There's an advantage in foregoing such technical debt.